Contrastive Mean-Shift Learning for Generalized Category Discovery

 Methods

-Contrastive Mean-Shift learning
+Learning framework: Contrastive Mean-Shift learning (CMS)

 Given a collection of images, each initial image embedding $\boldsymbol{v}_i$ from an image encoder takes a single step of mean shift to be $\boldsymbol{z}_i$ by aggregating its $k$ nearest neighbors with a weight kernel $\varphi(\cdot)$.
 The encoder network is then updated by contrastive learning with the mean-shifted embeddings, which draws a mean-shifted embedding of image $x_{i}$ and that of its augmented image $x_{i}^{+}$ closer and pushes those of distinct images apart from each other.

-Iterative Mean-Shift at inference
+Inference: Iterative Mean-Shift (IMS)

 To improve the final clustering property of the embeddings, we perform multi-step mean shift on the embeddings before agglomerative clustering.
 Starting from the initial embeddings from the learned encoder, we update them to $t$-step mean-shifted embeddings until the clustering accuracy on the labeled data converges.
 The final cluster assignment is obtained by performing agglomerative clustering on the multi-step mean-shifted embeddings.